wearefriday/spectre/README.md

 * `width` is the screenshot size
 * `screenshot` is the image itself.
 PNGs are preferred

+### Integration with Rake tasks or Cucumber

+Most of the time you'll want to use your own rake task to control Selenium and take screenshots, or take screenshots during cucumber step definitions.
+There's a handy [spectre_client gem](https://github.com/wearefriday/spectre_client) to upload screenshots to your Spectre gem.

 ## Dummy tests

 An example test run can be executed using: